Water parameters

 Learn from trends

-Filter by date, look back across months, and spot patterns in NO3, PO4, and CO2 on clean charts.
+Filter by date, look back across months, and spot patterns in nitrate, phosphate, CO2, hardness, and pH on clean charts.

 Parameter table with recommended ranges highlighted